 A UPF 50 sun parasol creates mobile shade too.
-I have one for when a sun hat is not something I want to wear.
+I personally use one for when a sun hat is not something I want to wear.
 I also use it when I am somewhere so hot and humid that I just can’t comfortably wear a long sleeve shirt.

 Click here to see my dermatologist sun protection resources including sun hats, sunscreens and other sun protections supplies.
 These are the sun protection tools that I use for myself, my family and my patients.

 #4.
 Know your UV exposure so that you are certain that you are using enough sun protection

 I love my UV Detecto Ring for the surprises it brings.
 You’ll be surprised how much reflected light there is coming off walls and pavement.
 Yep, that ring colors up in the most unusual places – proving that UV rays are sneaky.
 Try testing windows, clothing and shade and prepare to be blown away.
 We send you a free Detecto Ring with a purchase of my Sheer Strength Pure Physical SPF 30 Water Resistant Sunscreen Spray.
 These little rings make great educational toys and fun gifts.